dfuenzalida/adventofcode/README.md

 # advent

-Clojure solutions to the problems from https://adventofcode.com/2017
+Solutions to the problems from https://adventofcode.com/2017 in different programming languages

-## Usage

-Open any dayN.clj file in your editor, launch a REPL and start evaluating

 ## License

-Copyright © 2017 Denis Fuenzalida
+Copyright © 2017-2018 Denis Fuenzalida